Ezekiel 40 – Measuring the Courts of the New Temple

 iv.
 A very high mountain: “Mount Moriah, the mount on which Solomon’s temple was built, 2 Chronicles 3:1.”
 (Clarke)

 e.
-Something like the structure of a city: The vision of the temple unfolding in the following chapters really was something… like a city.
-It was large and surrounding by massive walls just as an ancient city.
+Something like the structure of a city: The vision of the temple unfolding in the following chapters really was something…like a city.
+It was large and surrounded by massive walls just like an ancient city.

 i.
 Like the structure of a city: “So the temple seemed to him, for its many courts, walls, towers, gates.”
 (Trapp)

 2. (3) The man with the measuring rod.

 He took me there, and behold, there was a man whose appearance was like the appearance of bronze.
 He had a line of flax and a measuring rod in his hand, and he stood in the gateway.